 Are you struggling to maintain strong, healthy-looking hair?
 What many people don’t realize is that hair growth has a great deal to do with diet.
 The growth of hair is a complex metabolic process requiring multiple nutrients, vitamins, and enzymes.
 If you have a vitamin deficiency then you may experience hair loss and your hair won’t be able to grow to its full potential.
-So what vitamin deficiency causes hair loss?
+So what vitamin deficiencies cause hair loss?